-The Development Services Department accepts and processes many different development related applications.
-The links below are provided as a convenience, but do not include all instructions or information provided elsewhere on this site.
+The Development Services Department accepts and processes many different commercial applications.
+The links below are provided as a convenience but do not include all instructions or information provided elsewhere on this site.
+Click here for residential permit applications.

 - Stand Alone & Multi-Trade Application

-- Request for Grading & Stormwater Permit Extension
+- Request for Grading and Stormwater Permit Extension Application

 - ABC Packet